molnett/cert-manager-webhook-gandi/README.md

 > This challenge asks you to prove that you control the DNS for your domain name by putting a specific value in a TXT record under that domain name.
 It is harder to configure than HTTP-01, but can work in scenarios that HTTP-01 can’t.
 It also allows you to issue wildcard certificates.
 After Let’s Encrypt gives your ACME client a token, your client will create a TXT record derived from that token and your account key, and put that record at \_acme-challenge.<YOUR_DOMAIN>.
 Then Let’s Encrypt will query the DNS system for that record.
 If it finds a match, you can proceed to issue a certificate!

-## CName Following
+## Root Domain Mode

-By setting the `rootDomain` in the `values.yaml` file, the webhook will follow CName records to the root domain.
+By setting the `rootDomain` in the `values.yaml` file, the webhook will add the TXT records to the root domain rather than the domain of the certificate.
 This is useful when you want to provision a certificate for a zone you don't have control over.
 For example, if you want to provision a certificate for `customer.com`, you can configure `rootDomain` to a zone you manage, for example `molnett.com`.
 This creates a `_acme-challenge.customer.com.molnett.com` domain, which the customer then can create a CName record to in their zone.
-This utilizes the `cnameStrategy: Follow` flag in cert-manager.
+This requires the `cnameStrategy: Follow` flag in cert-manager.

 ## Building